-Corgan, and architectural firm, came up with an idea (pictured above) that was dynamic, and encompassed everything that was requested by the competition.
+Corgan, an architectural firm, came up with an idea (pictured above) that was dynamic and encompassed everything that was requested by the competition.
 The circular design creates a fluid flow of traffic coming in and out—both automotive and pedestrian.
 The elongated points could expand further for more airlines that would make this airport a major hub, and for travelers who can use it as a major connection stop to continue onto their final destination.

 Although it’s an efficient and effective design, this concept may never come to life.